 Tire Technology Explained

 Modern e-fat bikes utilize low-pressure tubeless tires (typically 5-15 PSI) with aggressive tread patterns.
-Brands like Schwalbe engineer specialized compounds that maintain flexibility in cold conditions while resisting punctures—a game-changer for backcountry riding.
+Specialized compounds are engineered to maintain flexibility in cold conditions while resisting punctures—a game-changer for backcountry riding.

 Extended Range with Battery Efficiency

-Mid-drive motors paired with high-capacity lithium batteries (500-750Wh) allow e-fat bikes to cover 40-80 miles per charge.
-The torque-sensing systems adjust power output based on terrain, unlike throttle-based systems that drain batteries faster.
+Mid-drive motors paired with high-capacity lithium batteries allow e-fat bikes to cover significant distances per charge.
+The torque-sensing systems adjust power